run-house/runhouse/docs/architecture.rst

 instantly within the existing application.
 It also doesn't need to perform allocation to create new services - it can use existing compute or static VMs.

-<diagram showing SkyPilot running a CLI command on the remote compute and getting back logs, and Runhouse using
-SkyPilot to launch new compute, send a function to it, and call it>

 GPU/Accelerator dispatch (e.g. PyTorch, Jax, Mojo)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 GPU/Accelerator dispatch systems give the ability to offload computation to a local GPU or TPU.
 Runhouse does not have this capability but can offload a function or class to a remote instance with an accelerator, which can then itself use libraries like PyTorch or Jax (and maybe one day Mojo) to use the accelerator.

-<diagram showing PyTorch dispatching to the GPU within the node, Runhouse dispatching to a remote node which then uses
-PyTorch to dispatch to the GPU>

 Saving, Loading, and Sharing
 ----------------------------